 Yooka-Laylee is simply amazing, it's a blast to play and one of the best 3D platformers ever.
 The worlds are large in scale offering hours of gameplay that's enjoyable.
 You want to be out there grabbing collectibles, running through the worlds and meeting the characters.
 There were some minor issues that held it back from perfection, but still a stellar experience to behold.
 You can play with others in some mini games if you'd like though the real magic is the campaign.
 It never takes itself too seriously having fun with every moment and it's a game that all ages can enjoy.

-Review Done on Yooka-Laylee for Xbox One
+Yooka-Laylee Review on Xbox One

 Review Code Provided by Team17